--------------------------------------------------------------------------------------#

 Map upstream efields onto the reusable downstream request cache.

-When the requested molecule set matches the cache exactly we update the
+When the requested molecule set matches the cache exactly the cached

-cached arrays in place; otherwise we patch/extend the cache as needed.
+arrays are updated in place; otherwise the cache is patched/extended as

 """